 If you love markets, check out the Saturday market at the Old Biscuit Mill in Cape Town or the Bay Harbour Market in Hout Bay.

-If you’re looking for a Big-5 safari near Cape Town, check out the Gondwana Game Reserve, which is about a four-hour drive away.
+One thing you must do when in South Africa is to go on a safari!
+There are two game reserves near Cape Town: Inverdoorn and Aquila.
+Check out this full-day tour to Aquila or a two-day Aquila tour (where you can see the Big Five) or to Inverdoorn.
+If you’re looking for a five-star, Big-5 safari near Cape Town, check out the Gondwana Game Reserve, which is about a four-hour drive away.
 Read my post on the Gondwana Game Reserve.

 Read other Velvet Escape posts on South Africa:

 - The marine life of the Western Cape